KleinSpeedy/mqtt-protobuf-sniffer/README.md

 # Wireshark Protobuf dissector plugin

-This is a plugin for analyzing MQTT messages containing Protobuf message structures.
+This could one time be a plugin for analyzing MQTT messages containing Protobuf message structures.

 ## Overview